Falconiere/falconiere.io/src/data/blog/posts/2025-09/when-the-world-feels-too-loud.md

 title: When the World Feels Too Loud
 cover: navigating-modern-life-sora.png
 coverAlt: When the World Feels Too Loud - Image by Sora
-description: "In a polarized world, I'm taking simple steps: learning, adapting, thinking for myself, and protecting my family.
+description: "In a polarised world, I'm taking simple steps: learning, adapting, thinking for myself, and protecting my family.
 A small, honest plan when the world feels heavy."
 author: Falconiere R. Barbosa
 draft: false
 date: 2025-09-25